 As a designated primary stroke center and one of the first hospitals in the state of Maryland to have an acute stroke center, the Team is experienced in leading the patient back to an independent lifestyle.
-The Rehab staff and Neurologists provide education for the patient and family members on stroke warning signs, individual risk factors and life style changes to modify the risk of a recurrent stroke.
+A team of physicians, nurses, and rehabilitation specialists provide education for the patient and family members on stroke warning signs, individual risk factors and life style changes to modify the risk of a recurrent stroke.
 Patients receive a complete stroke workup and Neurology consult.
 An evaluation by our rehabilitation department is included for early mobilization and an ease of the discharge planning process.

 A stroke program coordinator is available to answer questions, provide education and support to the patient and family members.

 - Saint Agnes has received special award status from the American Stroke Association since its inception in 2007.

 - Saint Agnes Hospital has received the Gold Plus Performance Achievement Award for stroke care for four conswecutive years.